 MBA 520 Integrated Marketing Communication 3 credits

-This course will develop marketing strategy and executing diverse communication tactics critical to all enterprises.
-Consistency in both processes and messages is important.
-Students will analyze business scenarios and determine strategic objectives, target markets and messages, as well as demonstrate to use and how to apply multiple marketing tactics.
+This course will develop marketing strategy and execution of diverse communication tactics critical to all enterprises.
+Students will examine competitive value propositions for business growth across various markets.
+Course work will analyze business scenarios and determine strategic objectives, target markets and messages, as well as demonstrate how to use and apply multiple marketing tactics.

 MBA 525 Strategic Human Resource Management 3 credits